Red wine: top bottles for 2026

 10 Top red wine bottles rated

-Each of the bottles listed in our 10 top red wines has earned its spot thanks to their craftsmanship and the strong red wine ratings earned not only by wine critics, but also from the feedback of consumers worldwide.
+Each of the bottles listed in our 10 best red wines has earned its spot thanks to their craftsmanship and the strong red wine ratings earned not only by wine critics, but also from the feedback of consumers worldwide.
 This ensures that our ranking reflects choices that truly resonate with our readers.
 Italian icons such as Barolo, Brunello and Chianti were selected for their depth and versatility with food pairings while popular red wine brands from Bordeaux and California secured their place thanks to their timeless prestige and elegance.

 What are the most popular red wines in the world?